|Weeping Silence plays a blend of gothic/doom metal and has been active in the metal scene since the mid-1990s.

 Weeping Silence entered the studio again in 2011, this time at Spine Splitter Studio, to record 'For the Unsung'.
 This album, released in deluxe digipack format in 2012, features male backing vocals performed by Joe Grech, and is more aggressive though with a clear doom-orientation.
 Anders Jacobsson of Draconian also features as guest vocalist on two songs.
 The album was re-amped, mixed and mastered by master-producer Brett Caldas Lima at Tower Studios and has artwork designed by Darkgrove.
 'For the Unsung' propelled the band to new heights following the many positive reviews and it is clear that the move to a doomier and more aggressive style was well received.

 The band continues to collaborate with its record label Ravenheart Music Records, and is now also supported by Limelight Productions for booking in Europe.

 Towards the end of 2012 Weeping Silence made a change in the vocal line-up.
 The band and Rachel and Joe Grech parted ways after a decade-long productive collaboration.
-Diane Camenzuli joined ranks soon afterwards and the line for 2013 and beyond was once again complete.
+Diane Camenzuli joined ranks soon afterwards, followed by Dario Pace Taliana earlier this year.
+The line-up for 2013 and beyond is once again complete.
 Weeping Silence is writing the new album about which more news will be released in the coming months.

 2013 sees Weeping Silence for the first time on Belgian soil playing the Rommelrock Open Air Festival, and the band will be on tour in The Netherlands in August.
+WS is also confirmed for The Malta Doom Metal Festival this October.
 Several other live dates will be announced.
-The band was honoured with the 'Best Band of the Year' Award by Female Metal Webzine, and was also nominated for the 'Best Heavy Metal Band award' in the national Music Awards, which is a rare honour for gothic/doom metal in Malta.
+The band was also nominated for the 'Best Heavy Metal Band award' in the national Music Awards, which is a rare honour for gothic/doom metal in Malta.